mlc-ai/mlc-llm/docs/deploy/rest.rst

 where ``MODEL`` is the model folder after compiling with :ref:`MLC-LLM build process <compile-model-libraries>`.
 Information about other arguments can be found under :ref:`Launch the server <rest_launch_server>` section.

 Once you have launched the Server, you can use the API in your own program to send requests.
-Below is an example of using the API to interact with MLC-Chat in Python without Streaming (suppose the server is running on ``http://127.0.0.1:8080/``):
+Below is an example of using the API to interact with MLC-LLM in Python without Streaming (suppose the server is running on ``http://127.0.0.1:8080/``):

 .. code:: bash